 Last modified on 06 May 2017 09:39 PM

 Q&A Encryption (Question and Answer Encryption) is a key privacy feature of StartMail that lets you scramble your email messages so third parties can't read them.
 When you use Q&A Encryption, your message can't be opened unless your recipient can correctly answer a question you ask.

 Q&A Encryption protects your privacy when you write to friends with insecure email accounts and who don't use PGP encryption.
 It protects your communications from being read by your friend's email provider, and keeps other snoops from spying on your messages.

-For a video on Q&A Encryption, click here.
+For a video on Q&A Encryption which explains the steps outlined below, please click here.